csparpa/pyowm/docs/analysis.md

 TODOs
 -----
-1. Fix usage-examples.md
-2. Consider if it's possible to merge owm.3hForecast and owm.dailyForecast into one single function
-3. remove unit of measure and language configurations
+1. Fix usage-examples.md (remove unit of measure and language configurations)
-4. pay attention to the cnt "incoherent behaviour"
+2. pay attention to the cnt "incoherent behaviour"
-5. Provide utilities for human-friendly OWM data handling
+3. Provide utilities for human-friendly OWM data handling